 With the advent of personalized products and on-call delivery, customers have come to expect a new standard experience: fast, easy, accurate, and personalized.
 Accomplishing this without sacrificing your workday can be a challenge, since the data processing required to meet these needs is immense.
 Luckily, virtual agents (VAs), powered by conversational AI, can utilize this information faster and more accurately than humans, finding insights and automating communication to deliver an enriched customer experience.
 If you invest based on these improvements, you’ll find that implementing these tools delivers a powerful competitive advantage.

 The virtual agent advantage

-As shown in the diagram above, conversational AI comprises a series of systems.
+As shown in the diagram below, conversational AI comprises a series of systems.
 In practice, these interwoven elements allow access to and processing of data for businesses and their customers, creating a seamless and informative conversational experience.
 At Logic20/20, we understand that all four layers are necessary to produce an effective and long-standing business solution.
 For businesses and their customers, conversational AI that utilizes the entire pyramid can deliver an array of key improvements.